 By far the most edgy and hip cafe of the bunch, Craftsman and Wolves definitely has a cultish following.
-Foodies flock from far and wide to get a hold of their egg-filled muffins (which I've obviously never tried) and they can gather HUGE lines and crowds, especially during brunch time on the weekends.
+Foodies flock from far and wide to get a hold of their egg-filled muffins (which I've obviously never tried) and they can gather huge lines and crowds, especially during brunch time on the weekends.
 The best time, I've found, is to come in the evenings- that is, if you don't mind that all their pastries will be gone.
-But, if you want to try their pastries (which I would totally want to if I could) first thing in the morning is definitely when you want to go!
-Also... they win for best latte art, hands-down.
-Look how cute this Jack Skellington latte is that I got last Halloween!
-Not only is their coffee great, but for you non-coffee drinkers, they have a sipping caramel (think: hot chocolate but caramel) that is soooooo good!
+Everything sells out really quickly at both locations, so if you're expecting to come to grab a bite to eat, then you may want to consider standing in line for a few hours.
+Or, consider an equally-as-unsettling plan, and grab some coffee to-go and head to Tartine for lunch, which is right down the street from the Mission location.

 411 Hartz Ave, Danville, CA 94526

 Let's be honest: if there's one combination better than bread and butter, it's truffle fries and coffee.
 And this cafe not only has great coffee, but amazing truffle fries.
-I actually stumbled upon this cafe quite randomly.
-I was finishing up at a blogger event, and wanted a quick snack before I hopped back on the road.
+I actually stumbled upon this cafe quite randomly.: I was finishing up at a blogger event, and wanted a quick snack before I hopped back on the road.
 This place was less than a block from where the event was, so it was super convenient for me to grab something quickly before I sat in traffic headed back to my house.
 And, to my delight, it was also incredibly good.
 It's pretty quiet and tucked away, which makes it the perfect place to grab some coffee with friends and escape the busy city life.

 239 G St, Davis, CA 95616

 Okay, I'm breaking the rules here a bit.
 This cafe isn't in the Bay Area, but it is in Northern California, so does that count?
 Haha, I love Temple.
 When I used to live in Sacramento, I used to come here all the time with my friends.
 They have a couple locations in the Sacramento area, and each one is amazing!
 Of course, I don't go here anymore, since I don'y live in that area, but my memories of it are fond.
 It's super quiet (usually), relatively inexpensive, and so good.
-Plus, they often have yummy vegan baked treats, which is always a plus, if you want a sweet little treat.
+Plus, they often have vegan baked treats, which is always a plus, if you're looking for something a little sweet.

 537 Octavia St, San Francisco, CA 94102

 Artis is yet another teeny tiny location packed with big flavors.
 Their coffee is so smooth and silky and creamy (and, not to forget: photogenic).
 I swear, there is something about San Francisco coffee that makes it taste so much better than other coffee.
 I don't know what it is, but this city has the best damn coffee, and Artis is no exception.
 Conveniently centered in beautiful Hayes Valley (and Berkeley's Fourth Street!) it's a great place to duck inside and grab something warm to escape the cold.
-The only downside would be that there's a lot of...interesting...people that like to lurk outside the cafe.
-But hey, it's San Francisco, what else would you expect? ;)
+The only downside would be that there's a lot of...interesting...people that like to loiter outside the Hayes Valley location.
+But hey, it's San Francisco, what else would you expect?

 Another East Bay favorite, Algorithm is the epitome of the pretentious coffee shop that you just can't help but come back to.
 It's a little bit on the pricier side - I think I paid $5.75 for a soy milk latte- but it's great coffee and a really chill atmosphere.
 It's a dark, modern-rustic greyscale building with just enough sunshine to keep it warm and friendly.
 When I went in, it was full of students working on homework, so I'll definitely be coming here to get some studying done when I transfer to Cal.
 The coffee itself is the perfect balance of bitter and sweet- bitter enough so you can taste the actual coffee, but sweet enough that it doesn't need sugar.
 While I do enjoy my coffee black every now and then, it's not my usual preference, though I'm sure their black coffee is just as good.